EmmaSmedley87/Ninja-Turtles-Pac-Man/README.md

 **Day 7 Highlights**

-Shredder predictave movement added and sorted the turtle pizza removal problem when landing on each grid possition displaying a pizza.
+Shredder predictive movement added and sorted the turtle pizza removal problem when landing on each grid possition displaying a pizza.
 (See challenges and wins)

 ## Wins and Challenges in the Code

 **Challenges**

-Getting the turtle to move in all directions but not through walls and also getting the pizza to 'dissapear' from the screen once the turtle had eaten it- this was actually one of the biggest challenges i overcame during this project.
+Getting the turtle to move in all directions, but not through walls, and also getting the pizza to 'dissapear' from the screen once the turtle had eaten it- this was actually one of the biggest challenges i overcame during this project.

 **Wins**